Shkyrockett/engine/Conventions.md

 **Hungarian Notation** is where identifiers are prefixed with three letter codes meant to identify the type of the construct used.

 Please do not use Hungarian notation.
-It is inconsistent with the naming conventions of the .NET framework, and is renderd unnessisary with intelisense.
+It is inconsistent with the naming conventions of the .NET framework, and is rendered unnecessary with IntelliSense.

 **All Caps** All Caps is where every character in an identifier is capitalized.

 Please avoid Screaming All Caps.
 They are difficult to read and is inconsistent with the naming conventions of the .NET framework.

-**Pascal** casing is where words are concatenated together with only the first leter of each word capitalized as indication of word seporation.
+**Pascal** casing is where words are concatenated together with only the first letter of each word capitalized as indication of word separation.

 Use Pascal casing for public Namespace, class, structure, enumeration, event, property and method names.
-As well as public Tupple deffinitions.
+As well as public Tuple definitions.

 **Camel** casing is similar to Pascal casing except that the first character is lower case.